dsoloha/native-macos/README.md

 "editor.fontWeight": "normal"
 ```

-You can also hide the Activity bar and replace it with an extension like [Activitus Bar](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.activitusbar) to further the look, and use an extension like [Vibrancy](https://marketplace.visualstudio.com/items?itemName=eyhn.vscode-vibrancy) to complete it.
+You can also hide the Activity bar and replace it with an extension like [Activitus Bar](https://marketplace.visualstudio.com/items?itemName=Gruntfuggly.activitusbar) to further the look, and use an extension like [Vibrancy](https://marketplace.visualstudio.com/items?itemName=eyhn.vscode-vibrancy) to enhance it.

 ```json
 "workbench.activityBar.visible": false,